Dog and a kitten in an Easter basket

 Call the Vet

-Speak to your vet or call the pet poison helpline as soon as ingestion has occurred for advice.
-An animal may need to be seen to induce emesis, and may require a blood test or further treatment/hospitalisation depending on the toxin eaten.
+Speak to your vet or call the Pet Poison Helpline as soon as possible for advice.
+An animal may need to be seen to induce emesis and may require a blood test or further treatment/hospitalisation, depending on the toxin ingested.

 Check the Chocolate Toxicity Calculator

-There is a chocolate toxicity calculator on the Vets Now website which can be used as a guide for an owner based on the % and quantity of chocolate whether a dog or cat needs to be made to be sick
+If your pet has eaten some chocolate, there is a chocolate toxicity calculator on the Vets Now website that can be used as a guide for owners, based on the % and quantity of chocolate, to determine whether a dog or cat needs to be made to be sick.

 Keeping Your Pet Safe This Easter: Our Top Tips